MorganeB-ENSG/Animal-Simulator/README.md

 When the hunter shoots it can move afterwards.
 But if the hunter is reloading, it cannot shoot and cannot move.
 The shots travel a distance given in the SHOT_RANGE (20 in my case) that is how many locations to travel past when shot.
 Any deer found in these locations will be killed.

-How to start:
+How to start:<br>
-    Launch compiled jar file with: java -jar (name of file)
+	Launch compiled jar file with: <br>

+	java -jar (name of file)

+For Linux distributions:

+	javac Main.java
+	java Main

 Commands:

 	simulateOneStep ---> This runs one step of the simulation.